littleninja/deprecated-auro-monorepo/packages/auro-header/README.md

 ### Design Token CSS Custom Property dependency

-The use of any Auro custom element has a dependency on the [Auro Design Tokens](https://github.com/AlaskaAirlines/OrionDesignTokens).
+The use of any Auro custom element has a dependency on the [Auro Design Tokens](https://auro.alaskaair.com/getting-started/developers/design-tokens/install).

-For additional details in regards to using Auro Design Tokens with components, please see [docs/TECH_DETAILS.md](https://github.com/AlaskaAirlines/auro_docs/blob/master/src/TECH_DETAILS.md)

-### CSS Custom Property fallbacks

-[CSS custom properties](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties) are [not supported](https://github.com/AlaskaAirlines/auro_docs/blob/master/src/CUSTOM_PROPERTIES.md) in older browsers.
-For this, fallback properties are pre-generated and included with the npm.

-Any update to the Auro Design Tokens will be immediately reflected with browsers that support CSS custom properties, legacy browsers will require updated components with pre-generated fallback properties.
+### Heading styles

+All Auro heading styles are packaged with this component.
+There is no need to reference WCSS header styles in your project.

 ### Define dependency in project component